 3. Opponents of this truth deny that there can be duration without succession; but duration is succession; both words are equally inappropriate to the Eternal who simply is.

 They insist also that to take from a personal being the act and operations of successive thinking is to destroy its personality.
-But that is simply arguing from our finite nature-which cannot think but under conditions of time and space-to the Infinite which by the very definition knows no such limits.
-The only answer possible to all such objections is the common apology required everywhere by this subject: we cannot search out the Divine Being unto perfection; though the perfection in which we are lost allows no past to recede before God and no future to rise before Him.
-When the argument takes another form, and we are pointed to the tenor of Scriptural representations that speak of the Eternal as having purposes which have been fulfilled and are in course of fulfilment, our reply must be cautiously and yet boldly given.
+But that is simply arguing from our finite nature- which cannot think but under conditions of time and space common apology required everywhere by this subject: we cannot search out the Divine Being unto perfection; though the perfection in which we are lost allows no past to recede before God and no future to rise before Him.
+When the argument takes another form, and we are pointed to the tenor of Scriptural representations that speak of the Eternal as having purposes which have been fulfilled and are in course of fulfillment, our reply must be cautiously and yet boldly given.
 Time is the creation of the Eternal God, Who made the ages.
-It is, with all its endless phenomena and laws, a reality to Him Who brought it into being; and all its succession unfolds in His presence as past and present and future.
+1 It is, with all its endless phenomena and laws, a reality to Him Who brought it into being; and all its succession unfolds in His presence as past and present and future.
 Our only difficulty is to hold fast the truth that He sustains two relations to time.
 As the abiding Eternal One He views it in its place, Himself absolutely unconnected with it.
 As the God who works out for the creature and with the creature His own purposes He beholds, directs, and controls all things as under the law to time.
-This is of course a deep mystery to human thought: that is, to conceive of eternal willing and temporal acting, of a timeless and successionless Agent working out and watching the evolution of His plans.
+This is of course a deep mystery to human thought: that is, to conceive of eternal willing and temporal acting, of a timeless and succes-sionless Agent working out and watching the evolution of His plans.
 But the mystery, such as it is, is only that of the Incarnation anticipated; and, as we receive this, we may receive that.
 We may dare to say that the Eternal inhabits eternity; and yet that in the Son, the Firstborn before every creature, He inhabits time also.
 As in the incarnation God is manifest in the flesh, so in the creation God is manifest in time.
 And as God will be for ever manifest in His incarnate Son, so will He for ever have in and through His Son, the Vicegerent of created things, a manifestation in time: that is to say, in plain words, eternity and time will henceforward and for ever coexist.
 Something pertaining to time will cease: its change and probation and opportunity.
-In this sense χρόνος οὐκέτι ἔσται; but in no other sense than this.
-Rev. x.
-6.
+In this sense chrónos oukéti éstai, 2 but in no other sense than this.